knh11545/openrefine4searching/ISRCTN/README.md

 But there is an [API](https://www.isrctn.com/api) that allows to search for registry entries.
 Records can be downloaded in several XML formats.
 For more information see [here](https://www.isrctn.com/page/faqs#finding-study-information) under "How do I download data from the ISRCTN registry?".

 Note: Springer Nature askeed me to register in order to get access to the API documentation.
 But the actual [download location](https://www.isrctn.com/editorial/retrieveFile/38def0ea-8330-4eab-b288-d21115c782f3/37855) seems to be unprotected.
 The API documentation was a Word file that contained the XML schemas of the various download formats in a kind of MS-Specific "OLE package".
 After some trial and error I was able to extract the packages.
 Turned out they were just plain XML schema files.
+These help in deciding how to extract information from the XML.

 ## Search terms

-Longer search strategies may need to be split into parts the search results of which can be combined with OR later.
+Longer search strategies may need to be split into parts the search results of which can be combined with `OR` later.
 For a search strategy `Population AND Intervention` for example do the following.
-Create three serarate strategies:
+Create three separate strategies:

 ```
 P AND I_chunk_1